-    In leather production, a hide is split into up to four layers, the outermost of which is called grain leather, while the other layers are called split leather.
+In leather production a hide is split into up to four layers; the outer layer is called grain leather, while the other layers are called split leather.
 Split leather has a suede surface on both sides – as opposed to grain leather, which has suede on one side only.

 Leather is a waste product from the meat industry, where tanneries turn this waste product into a valuable material, thus the leather does not go to waste but is recycled.

 and there are things about cowhides that we have to accept.

 In the course of the cow’s life, it has probably experienced some wounds – This could be insect bites, burn marks, scars, horn impacts etc.